instructure/canvas-lms/doc/docker/developing_with_docker.md

 ### Prefer pry?

-Unfortunately you can't start a pry session in a remote byebug session.
+Unfortunately, you can't start a pry session in a remote byebug session.
 What you can do instead is use `pry-remote`.

 1. Add `pry-remote` to your Gemfile